MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Brain, Mind, and Behavior

-This six-week course provides a comprehensive introduction to the neuroscience and behavioral systems.
+This six-week course provides a comprehensive introduction to neuroscience and behavioral systems.
 Topics include the normal neurobehavioral system, acute ischemic stroke, panic disorder, seizures and migraines, bipolar disorder, schizophrenia, opioid use disorder, meningitis, Guillain-Barré syndrome, Alzheimer’s disease, multiple sclerosis, amyotrophic lateral sclerosis, and sleep disorders in patients who have Parkinson’s disease.

 Hematology–Oncology System